 1. She is Resourceful

-To accomplish the enourmous feat of raising children alone, you have to think on your feet.
-As a solo mom, you usually have to make decision on your own — life changing decisions — for both you and your kids.
-Solo moms do not use lack of resources as an excuse to not take action.
+Successful solo moms do not use a lack of resources as an excuse not to take action.
 Even when fear threatens to overwhelm you, you push through and, you overcome.

 You persevere.
-This takes a lot of resourcefulness.
+Perseverance takes a lot of resourcefulness.
 You find ways to make things work.
-For example, you can make one meal stretch for two or three days, by adding inexpensive but healthy foods like beans, and shredded veggies.
+For example, you can make one meal stretch for two or three days by adding inexpensive but healthy foods like beans and shredded veggies.

 You think outside the box.
-Even when people think you are crazy — and sometimes say it — at times to your face, but who cares.
-You get stuff done.
-Because it’s all about your children.
+Even when people think you are crazy — and sometimes say it — even to your face.
+But who cares.

-2. She Has the Courage to Believe and is Ever Grateful
+2. You Have the Courage to Believe and is Ever Grateful

-Solo moms find strength in not only believing in a higher power, they also believe that that higher power — God, loves them and do provide for them.
+You find strength in not only believing in a higher power, you also believe that that higher power — God, loves you and do provide for you.
 Without this trust, this unwavering faith, you would spend a lot of sleepless nights wondering why your kids are not home from work yet.
-Wondering if they are gonna get into an accident or some other imagine danger.
+Wondering if they are gonna get into an accident or some other imagined danger.
 Instead, you are grateful for the opportunity to influence their lives.
-You are thankful that despite the challenges, you are all okay — maybe better than okay.
+Your habit of remaining thankful, despite challenges, gives you confidence that you are okay — maybe better than okay.

-The solo mom success habit of belief that God is responsible for taking care of you and your, brings you peace of mind, that your job is protected and if it’s not there’s always another one.
+Belief that God is responsible for taking care of you and your family, gives you the confidence to push forward in life as a successful solo mom.
+This belief brings peace of mind, that your job is protected.
+And if it’s not there’s always another one.
 You are also confident that your family is safe and protected.

-Belief forms the foundation of a successful life for the solo mom.
+Belief forms the foundation of a successful solo mom’s life.
 Coupled with gratitude, faith allows you the precious gift of carrying your burden with your head held high.
 Not because it’s not hard, but because when the challenges come, even if you fall apart at first, you eventually calm down.
 You come to rest in faith, while seeking ways to address the issues — utilizing your resourcefulness.

 3. She Practices Self Care

-In addition, you find ways to incorporate exercise in the measly bit of time you have for yourself.
+Besides, you find ways to incorporate exercise in the little bit of time you may have for yourself.
 You may squat while you brush your teeth or while doing the dishes.
 Or you will walk to the next subway stop or get off the bus a stop or two earlier.
 You may even park farther away from the store so you can get in some extra steps.
-Another way you may have used to get some exercise is by dead lifting the laundry bag, instead of asking your child to lift it for you.
-These are NET (no extra time) activities that a solo moms may do to practice her success habits.

-These three habits are just a small part of the long list of success habits of the solo mom.
+These three habits, when practiced regularly, can build the foundation you need to become a successful solo mom.
 After all, you are not a quitter.
 You always find ways to grow and contribute.